Recursive deep learning framework for forecasting the decadal world economic outlook: Discussion

-According to the results of model evaluation, we choose ED-LSTM in the recursive strategy as the final prediction model.
-In the results (Figure \ref{fig:Australia_final_forecast} \ref{fig:Brazil_final_forecast} \ref{fig:Canada_final_forecast} \ref{fig:China_final_forecast} \ref{fig:France_final_forecast} \ref{fig:Germany_final_forecast} \ref{fig:India_final_forecast} \ref{fig:Italy_final_forecast} \ref{fig:Japan_final_forecast} \ref{fig:Russia_final_forecast} \ref{fig:South_Africa_final_forecast} \ref{fig:United_Kingdom_final_forecast} \ref{fig:United_States_final_forecast}), we observe that the forecast results of most countries appear reasonable.
-In the forecast results of developed countries, except for the forecast results of France, other countries, Australia, Canada, Germany, Italy, Japan, the United Kingdom and the United States will experience economic growth slowdown or even regression in the first five years of the next decade, which is in line with our cognition of the law of economic crisis \citep{stiglitz2009current}, and gradually returning to normal or improving in the following five years.
+Based on the model evaluation, we chose ED-LSTM for the recursive strategy as the prediction model for decadal forecasts.
+The GDP forecast shows that except for France, the rest of the developed countries (i.e. Australia, Canada, Germany, Italy, Japan, United Kingdom, and the United States) will experience economic growth slowdown or even recession in the first five years of the next decade.
+These countries will gradually return to normal and improve afterwards.
 Among developing countries, our model suggests that Brazil, Russia and South Africa will be impacted by the economic crisis in the future, and their economic development will stagnate in the near term.
-However, China and India, the two fastest-growing developing countries will maintain a development speed higher than 4$\%$ (Figure \ref{fig:China_final_forecast} \ref{fig:India_final_forecast} ).
-In recent reports, it has been forecasted that India will become a 10 trillion dollar GDP by 2035 \citep{CEBR2035India} by Centre for Economics and Business Research.
-Morgan Stanley forecasted that Indian GDP will reach 11 trillion by 2032 \citep{MS2027India}.
-Due to the impacts of COVID-19 and Russia-Ukraine war, the forecasts are being rapidly adjusted by the respective organisations including International Monetary Fund and the World Bank.
+However, China and India which are the two fastest-growing developing countries will maintain a development speed higher than 4$\%$ (Figure \ref{fig:China_final_forecast} \ref{fig:India_final_forecast}).
+The Centre for Economics and Business Research \cite{CEBR2035India} forecasted that India will become a 10 trillion dollar GDP by 2035 and Morgan Stanley forecasted that Indian GDP will reach 11 trillion by 2032 \cite{MS2027India}.
+Due to the impacts of COVID-19 and the Russia-Ukraine war, these forecasts are being rapidly adjusted by the respective organizations, including the International Monetary Fund and the World Bank.

-In our experiments, there are also some limitations since due to the time constraints of the data set, we did not include the relevant data after 2020.
-The data collected since the COVID-19 pandemic has not been included in the modeling process.
-The world in recent years has experienced significant turbulence due to COVID-19 and secondary reasons, such unpredictable contingencies and the attendant political policies which present challenges to modelling \citep{ozili2023spillover}.